raxzers/ModuloIODisk/readme.md

-# ModuloIODisk: An moule for obtenr los bytes escrito y leidos al disco
+# ModuloIODisk: A module to obtain the bytes written and read to disk

 Proof of concept to obtain the bytes written and read to disk for a specific process